 Granite is a natural stone which is formed in the Earth’s crust and is the result of the cooling of lava composed of minerals.
 The exact amount of minerals is what creates the different colors and patterns in the beautiful slabs of granite you see.
 In order to get the slabs that are used to make bathroom and kitchen countertops, large blocks of granite are extracted from quarries and cut.
 The process to get granite from slabs to countertops requires manufacturing and fabrication but the material itself is natural.

 There are many brands that sell quartz countertops such as MSI Quartz, Caesarstone, Silestone, Hanstone, Cambria Quartz, Spectrum, and Corian to name a few.
 The composition of a quartz countertop is essentially the same no matter which brand you buy.
 As its name suggests, quartz countertops are made of natural quartz minerals, along with resins and other materials.
-The different types of quartz stone refer to the different colors, patterns, and finishes each brand develops.
+The different types of quartz stone refer to the different colors such as white quartz countertops, patterns, and finishes each brand develops.

 Cost of Granite Countertops vs. Man-Made Stone